gbmhunter/blog/content/programming/signal-processing/_index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
 categories: [ "Programming", "Signal Processing" ]
 date: 2013-01-08
 description: "Blog sub-section on signal processing."
 draft: false
-lastmod: 2013-01-08
+lastmod: 2021-05-26
-tags: [ "programming", "signal processing" ]
+tags: [ "programming", "signal processing", "filtering" ]
-title: Signal Processing
+title: "Signal Processing"
-type: page
+type: "page"
 ---

 ## Overview

+The _Signal Processing_ section of this site covers digital filters (see {{% link text="Electronics->Circuit Design->Analogue Filters" src="/electronics/circuit-design/analogue-filters" %}} for the analgoue counterpart), curve fitting, correlation, and signal feature detection.

 The [Math.Net project](http://www.mathdotnet.com/) contains the ["Neodym" library](http://neodym.mathdotnet.com/) for signal processing in C#.
 The project can be downloaded, compiled in C# Express to produce a .dll, and then included as a resource in your own c# projects so you can then use the functions.
 I had issues using the DLL, and was getting the error "Could not load file: Strong name validation failed".

-To fix this, I needed to use sn.exe (a tool provided with Visual Studio and the Windows SDK, download either to use it), and to use the follow commands to skip strong name validation.
+To fix this, I needed to use `sn.exe` (a tool provided with Visual Studio and the Windows SDK, download either to use it), and to use the follow commands to skip strong name validation.

 ```text
 C:\project\mathnet-neodym\build\Debug>sn.exe -Vr *